-Find the perfect RV rental in Klondike Gold Rush National Historical Park, AK.
-Simple, easy, and fully insured.
+Discover the best RV rental in Klondike Gold Rush National Historical Park, AK!
+Looking for another RV type?
+We have it all!

 Tell us where you want to pick up or have your RV delivered

 Sort by vehicle type, date, price, and amenities

 Learn more about your favorite RV and the best local destinations

 Send a request directly to the owner and start preparing for your adventure

 Klondike Gold Rush National Historical Park is located in Skagway, AK, which is situated on the far, southeast finger of the state.
 The historical park is found on the shores of the Chilkoot Inlet, which branches off the North Pacific Ocean.
 It is only about 15 miles from the international border with Canada.
 Other well-known towns in the region are Haines, which is around 20 miles to the south, by ferry, and the state's capital, Juneau, which is around 103 miles to the south, by ferry.